New Rules for Real Estate Agencies and Private Realtors in Montenegro

 All certified agencies are entered into the public electronic Register of Intermediaries (Registar posrednika), maintained by the Ministry of Economic Development of Montenegro.
 Any buyer can access the database and check the company’s registration number.

-Is it mandatory to sign a contract with an agency to view an apartment?
+Is it mandatory to sign an agreement with an agency to view an apartment?

 Yes.
-Under the new rules, an agency is not allowed to show properties or accept properties for advertising without an officially signed brokerage agreement that clearly sets out the rights and obligations of the parties and the commission amount.
+Under the new rules, an agency has no right to show properties or accept properties for advertising without an officially signed mediation agreement, which clearly sets out the rights, obligations of the parties, and the commission amount.
 All contracts are recorded in a special log.

 What will happen to agencies that do not comply with the new rules?

 The law provides for severe sanctions.
-Fines for operating without a license, working without proper office registration, or employing uncertified staff reach thousands of euros, and information about violations will be published in the public Register.
-In extreme cases, the agency will lose the right to operate.
+Fines for operating without a license, working without proper office setup, or hiring uncertified employees reach thousands of euros, and information about violations will be published in the public Register.
+In extreme cases, the agency will lose its right to operate.

 How will the new rules affect real estate prices in Montenegro?

-By themselves, the new rules do not affect the price per square meter — prices are still dictated by supply and demand.
-However, the law eliminates hidden commissions and unfair competition, making the pricing of real estate services completely transparent.
+The new rules themselves do not affect the price per square meter — prices are still dictated by supply and demand.
+However, the law eliminates hidden commissions and unfair competition, making the pricing of real estate services fully transparent.